Nermeen3/Python-web-scraping/stock-news-extrahard-start/README.md

 # Objective

-Follow a specific stock and track every day with beautiful soup from https://www.alphavantage.co/ then send sms messages to your phone number if the prices go up or down using twilio app
+Follow a specific stock and track it every day with beautiful soup from https://www.alphavantage.co/ then send sms messages to your phone number if the prices go up or down using twilio app

 The sms message should look something like this
 ```